mebusy/notes/dev_notes/Parallel_Programming_week1.md

 CUDA C , a heterogeneous parallel programming interface that enables exploitation of data parallelism

  - Hierarchical thread organization
- - Main interfaces for launching launching parallel execution
+ - Main interfaces for launching parallel execution
  - Thread index to data index mapping

 The phenomena of data parallelism is that , different parts of the data can actually be processed independently of each other.